xuri/excelize-doc/en/chart.md

 name|Legend item (series), displayed in the chart legend and formula bar.
 The `name` parameter is optional.
 If you don't specify this value, the default will be `Series 1 .. n`. `name` support for formula representation, for example: `Sheet1!$A$1`. categories|Horizontal (category) axis label.
 The `categories` parameter is optional in most chart types, the default is a contiguous sequence of the form `1..n`. values|The chart data area, which is the most important parameter in `series`, is also the only required parameter when creating a chart.
-This option links the chart to the worksheet data it displays.
+This option links the chart to the worksheet data it displays. line|This sets the line format of the line chart.
+The `line` property is optional and if it isn't supplied it will default style.
+The options that can be set is `width`.
+The range of `width` is 0.25pt - 999pt.
+If the value of width is outside the range, the default width of the line is 2pt.

 Set properties of the chart legend.
 The options that can be set are: